tja2000/GettingCleaningData/README.md

 ##The algorithm, for more details see the R script:

 1. create a list with headers from features.txt.
 This part includes cleaning and providing clear names for variables.
-2. add an extra column with "activity"
-3. fill this column with resolved activity (activity number is replaced by its name from activit_lables.txt)
+2. add an extra column with "activity" and fill this column with resolved activity (activity number is replaced by its name from activity_lables.txt)
 4. add an extra colmun with "subject"
-4. Fill the other columns with the data coming from x_*.txt
+4. fill the other columns with the data coming from x_*.txt (the sample data)
 5. Do this for both DS (DS_train, DS_test)
-6. Create a new DS with sames number of colmuns as the previous ones
-7. Add an extra colmun called Datatype (TEST=0 or TRAIN=1)
+6. Keep only the columns with means and std deviations
+6. Append the two datasets.

 # How to use the script?
 ## Assumptions